/ VST Home / Tutorials

 Preset/Project compatibility VST 2 <-> VST 3

-Check the FAQ here which shows how to use the helper function VST3::tryVst2StateLoad and read a VST 2 state into a VST 3 plug-in.
+Check the FAQ here which shows how to use the helper function VST3::tryVst2StateLoad to read a VST 2 state into a VST 3 plug-in.

 It is possible to write back for VST 2 backward compatibility by using the helper function VST3::writeVst2State (public.sdk/source/vst/utility/vst2persistence.h).